run-llama/llama_index/docs/index.rst

    - Dealing with text splitting.
 - Provides users an interface to **query** the index (feed in an input prompt) and obtain a knowledge-augmented output.
 - Offers you a comprehensive toolset trading off cost and performance.

-At the core of LlamaIndex is a **data structure**.
-Instead of relying on world knowledge encoded in the model weights, a GPT Index data structure does the following:

-- Uses a pre-trained LLM primarily for *reasoning*/*summarization* instead of prior knowledge.
-- Takes as input a large corpus of data and build a structured index over it (using an LLM or heuristics).
-- Allow users to *query* the index by passing in an LLM prompt, and obtaining a response.

 .. toctree::